MasoomMaseer/BlinkIT-Dashboard/README.md

 Stacked Bars: Represented sales distribution across outlet locations (Tier 1, Tier 2, Tier 3).

 6. Color Scheme and Layout
-Adopted a yellow and green theme to reflect the Blinkit branding and emphasize key metrics.
+Adopted a orange and yellow theme to reflect the Spencer's branding and emphasize key metrics.
 Organized visuals to present a logical flow:
 High-level KPIs at the top.
 Product and outlet-specific breakdowns in the middle.
 Location-based insights and customer demographics at the bottom.

 Outcome :
-The Blinkit Sales Analysis Dashboard serves as an intuitive and interactive tool for understanding business performance and customer preferences.
+The Spencer's Supermarket Sales Analysis Dashboard serves as an intuitive and interactive tool for understanding business performance and customer preferences.